Neha-Chandel/Fears-Away/Assignment 3/README.md

 Post Condition: System displays all the incidents reported for user searched criteria.

 How many incidents happen after midnight night?

 SELECT count(incident_number) from incidents where incident_hour between 1 and 6
 group by incident_hour
 order by count(incident_number) desc;

-#### Use Case9: User views cop details along with location in Boston.
-Description: User views the cop details.
-Actor: User
-Precondition:
-Steps:
-Actor action: User views the cop details along with streets.
-System Response: All the cop details as per location are displayed.
-Post Condition: System displays all the incidents reported for user searched criteria.

 ### Step 6 : All the results for the queries from Assignment 2 is uploaded and can be found in Assignment2_queries.pdf